Cyphrme/URLFormJS/README.md

 applications use fragment query parameters over query parameters when possible.

-If query parameter and fragment query parameter are set to the same value, the fragment query parameter takes precedence.
+If query parameter and fragment query parameter are set to the same key name, the fragment query parameter takes precedence.

 Fragment query parameters are located after the first `#`, then after the next `?` and before any additional `:~:`